 A regional retail center under redevelopment on the east end of Logansport.

-A groundbreaking ceremony for the Vibrant Event Center scheduled to open in Spring 2024 was held on July 31, 2023.
+The demolition of Logansport Utilities’ water and electric generating plants opened approximately 6.5 acres for the redevelopment of the Eel riverfront near Riverside Park.
+The Vibrant Event Center is scheduled to open in Spring 2024.
 Construction has begun on a parking lot at the west end of Riverside Park where the water plant stood.
 The parking lot will serve both the event center and the park.
+A master plan and conceptual design is in development for the area along the south side of the Eel River, north of Race Street between 6th and 10th Streets.

 Trelleborg Site Redevelopment

-In February 2023, the City of Logansport was awarded funding to address blighted conditions by demolishing the concrete slab foundation of the Trelleborg site, located at One North General Street in Logansport.
+The City of Logansport was awarded funding in February 2023 to address blighted conditions by demolishing the concrete slab foundation of the Trelleborg site, located at One North General Street in Logansport.

 MARC Grant